 After a short break, the band returns for an encore.
 Whereas their main set features strictly original material, here they veer into the familiar land of time tested covers, beginning with Just What I Needed by the Cars.
 For this one Brandon enlists the audience, coaxing them into shouting out each chorus by holding his microphone above the crowd, a move met with thunderous, roaring approval.
 But now that we’ve heard the thunder here comes the lightning, knocking out the bar’s power supply just as the band kicks into Just Like Heaven by the Cure.

 We fidget in snickering silence for a few moments, waiting for the juice to return and end this evening proper.
-When it does some five minutes later the Superstars eschew wrapping up their Cure tribute and instead opt for a much more modern tribute, closing out the night with a Built To Spill song I fail to recognize.
+When it does some five minutes later the Superstars eschew wrapping up their Cure tribute and instead opt for a much more modern one, closing out the night with a Built To Spill song I fail to recognize.
 Then the show’s over and they’re putting away their equipment and as we congratulate the four members on a job well done, Ron Fry and some of the other fringe characters are hamming it up on the microphone, eager for a portion of the spotlight.
 Amusing as this is Alan and I wave to everyone else and disappear down the road, off to a keg party across town.

 In summation, Superstar Rookie had put on a good show, though they’ve understandably still got some kinks to iron out.
 Truth be told, while I wouldn’t have admitted this to anyone, the secret in the opening band’s name might be that I unexpectedly liked them a little better.
 Secret Of Flight launched into the stratosphere tonight, but then again this was Bandman and the guys’ first time out, and much better things are forthcoming from them.